ARTICLE TABLE OF CONTENTS

 Easy Definitions: Web Browser vs. Search Engine

 For the sake of clarity, there’s a definite difference between the two, even though the confusion is understandable.

-A funny thing happened when Google conducted a street survey on the mean streets of New York City.
+A funny thing happened when Google conducted a street survey on the mean streets of New York City in 2009.

-Out of fifty people, only eight percent of them knew the difference between a web browser and a search engine.
-That’s a whole four people out of fifty who knew the difference!
+Out of fifty people, only 8% or even less of them knew the difference between a web browser and a search engine.
+That’s a whole four people out of fifty knew the difference!

 The First Search Engines

 To some of us, the ‘80s seem as if they were just yesterday, or at least sometime last week.
 But for the new generation, it existed sometime long before they were even born.